aimclub/GEFEST/docs/tutorials/sample.rst

 ======================

 *Here is an example of breakwaters optimization.
 SWAN model need to be installed.
-You can find our configuration in simulators folder in INPUT file.
+|You can find our configuration in simulators folder in INPUT file.
-It consist water area with two fixed breakwaters, bathymetry (specified in bathymetry folder) and land.
+|It consist water area with two fixed breakwaters, bathymetry (specified in bathymetry folder) and land.
-Output file (wave height at each point of the water are) located is in the 'r' folder.*
+|Output file (wave height at each point of the water are) located is in the 'r' folder.*

-1. **Install last stable version of the GEFEST**
+**1. Install last stable version of the GEFEST**

 .. code-block:: python

     pip install https://github.com/ITMO-NSS-team/GEFEST/archive/master.zip

-2. **Import needed libraries**
+**2. Import needed libraries**

 .. code-block:: python